sendbird/quickstart-calls-directcall-ios/README.md

 ## Registering push tokens
 In order to make and receive calls, authenticate the user with SendBird server with the `SendBirdCall.authenticate(with:)` method and **register a VoIP push token** to SendBird.
 You can register a VoIP push token during authentication by either providing it as a parameter in the `authenticate()` method, or after authentication has completed using the `SendBirdCall.registerVoIPPush(token:)` method.
 VoIP Push Notification will also enable receiving calls even when the app is in the background or terminated state.
 A valid APNS certificate also needs to be registered on the `SendBird Dashboard` : `Application` → `Settings` → `Notifications` → `Add certificate`.

+For more details about generating certificates, see this guide: [How to Generate a Certificate for VoIP Push Notification](https://github.com/sendbird/how-to-generate-ios-certificate)

 To handle a native-implementation of receiving incoming calls, you can choose to implement Apple’s [PushKit framework](https://developer.apple.com/documentation/pushkit) and CallKit.
 This is done by registering device tokens associate with your SendBird Applications.
 For more information refer to Apple’s [Voice Over IP (VoIP) Best Practices
 ](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/OptimizeVoIP.html)